Darguima/SpotHack/README.md

 </h2>

 <p align="center">
-SpotHack is a project where you can convert your Spotify Playlists to .mp3 files in the respective folder.
-Download your favorites musics and playlists to listen when you are offline.
-SpotHack is also an open-source project so is possible anyone help since reporting bugs, writing code, documentation, giving ideas or just checking the <a href="https://www.github.com/Darguima/SpotHack">homepage</a>.
+SpotHack is a project that allows you to convert your Spotify playlists to .mp3 files in the respective folder.
+Download your favorite music and playlists to listen to when you are offline.
+SpotHaSpotHack is also an open-source project, so anyone can help by reporting bugs, writing code, contributing to documentation, providing ideas, or just checking the <a href="https://www.github.com/Darguima/SpotHack">homepage</a>.
 </p>

 <h4 align="center">